 Imagine knowing that it’s all right to be who we truly are.
 And imagine knowing that we’re in charge of how we feel, and not holding others responsible for that anymore.
 And imagine being in a relationship with someone who’s doing the same!

-Be true to yourself.
+Be true to self.

-Become a match to what you want.
+Become a match to the desire.

 Trust the process.

 When who we are, and what we say and do, matches the intention of our hearts, our whole being sends a single message.
 And by taking this power into our own hands, any relationship can become what we want it to be.
-And all our relationships can be based on real love.
+And all our relationships can be based on true love.